 What is Addison’s disease?

 Addison’s disease affects your body’s adrenal glands.
 The adrenal glands are part of the endocrine system.
-The endocrine system is a group of glands all over your body that produce and secrete hormones to regulate your body’s processes, including your body’s moods, growth, metabolism and tissue function.
+The endocrine system is a group of glands all over your body that produce hormones to regulate your body’s processes, including your moods, growth, metabolism, and tissue function.
 The adrenal glands are located just above your kidneys.
-They produce adrenaline-like hormones and a class of hormones called corticosteroids.
+They produce hormones that affect how your body responds to stress.

-In people who have Addison’s disease, the adrenal glands do not produce enough cortisol, one of the glucocorticoids.
-Sometimes, the adrenal glands also fail to produce enough aldosterone, one of the mineralocorticoids.
+In people who have Addison’s disease, the adrenal glands do not produce enough corticosteroid hormones, such as cortisol and aldosterone.

 Addison’s disease is most common among people 30 to 50 years of age, but it can occur at any age and affects men and women equally.
 It is also called adrenal insufficiency or hypocortisolism.